kevchen266/kotlin-for-python-developers-cn/10-classes.md

 println("${a.age} ${b.age}") // Prints "42 32"
 ```

 To be fair, you'd get the same output in Python, but the mechanism would be different: both instances would start out without any attributes of their own (`age` and `name` would be attributes on the class), and the first printing would access the class attribute; only the assignment would cause an `age` attribute to appear on `a`.
 In Kotlin, there are no class properties in this example, and each instance starts out with both properties.
-If you need a class-level property, see the section on [companion objects](objects-and-companion-objects.html#companion-objects).
+If you need a class-level property, see the section on [伴生对象](objects-and-companion-objects.html#伴生对象).

 Because the set of properties of an object is constrained to be exactly the set of properties that are declared at compile-time in the object's class, it's not possible to add new properties to an object or to a class at runtime, so e.g. `a.nationality = "Norwegian"` won't compile.

 Property names should use `lowerCamelCase` instead of `snake_case`.

-## Constructors and initializer blocks
+## 构造函数与初始化块

 Properties that don't have a sensible default should be taken as constructor parameters.
 Like with Python's `__init__()`, Kotlin constructors and initializer blocks run automatically whenever an instance of an object is created (note that there's nothing that corresponds to `__new__()`).
 A Kotlin class may have one _primary constructor_, whose parameters are supplied after the class name.
 The primary constructor parameters are available when you initialize properties in the class body, and also in the optional _initializer block_, which can contain complex initialization logic (a property can be declared without an initial value, in which case it must be initialized in `init`).
 Also, you'll frequently want to use `val` instead of `var` in order to make your properties immutable after construction.